 How ShipBob improves your logistics

-While logistics systems are usually cost centers, the right 3PL partner can optimize your ecommerce logistics so that those systems actually drive revenue and support a business’s growth.
+While logistics systems are usually cost centres, the right 3PL partner can optimise your ecommerce logistics so that those systems actually drive revenue and support a business’s growth.
 As a tech-enabled 3PL, ShipBob specializes in transforming small- to mid-size ecommerce businesses’ logistics systems from bottom-line killers into competitive advantages.

 Here are some of the ways ShipBob improves supply chain efficiency to help retailers reach their goals faster, keep their customers satisfied, get back precious time, and grow their brand.